 How to fix it

-To ensure your synonym works with special characters, you need to explicitly include them in the index using the separatorToIndex parameter:
+To ensure your synonym works with special characters, you need to explicitly include them in the index by using either the separatorToIndex parameter:

 -